 3. School Reviews

-Great schools are a sign of a great neighborhood.
-It said that residents who care about the school in the neighborhood also care about their community.
-In that case, if your new neighborhood has a great school, you can generally say that you are moving to an attractive neighborhood.
+Great schools are a sign of a great neighbourhood.
+It said that residents who care about the school in the neighbourhood also care about their community.
+In that case, if your new neighbourhood has a great school, you can generally say that you are moving to an attractive neighbourhood.